 Students are trained by astronomers from the world-renowned Kapteyn Astronomical Institute, a centre leading in astronomical research on the structure and dynamics of our Milky Way, on the structure and dynamics of galaxies, galaxy formation and evolution, cosmology and large scale structure of the Universe and star and planet formation, and in the design and development of new astronomical instrumentation.

-To enable students to gain additional experience in business and economics as well as to follow a company internship, the special Master's profile 'Business and Policy' has been designed.
+To enable students to gain additional experience in business and policy as well as to follow a company internship, the special Master's track 'Science, Business and Policy' has been designed.

 The Master's in Astronomy definitely gives me plenty of options for a range of different career paths

 In the Master’s programme in Astronomy, I really get a chance to dive deeper into certain topics I find interesting and to look more closely at astronomy specifically, rather than the basic physics and mathematics that are on the surface of a subject.
 What I enjoy most about the programme is the amount of freedom you get in selecting your courses.
 There are four mandatory courses you have to follow, but most of the degree involves free selection.
 I chose the Theoretical and Observational Astronomy (TOA) track.
 My favourite course was an observational one where we got to use the Isaac Newton Telescope in La Palma.